 Under the Massachusetts Bay Company Charter, King Charles I gave the colonists the power to govern themselves and to determine their own destiny.
 One of the provisions of the 1629 Charter allowed the General Court the authority:

-However, the Puritan leaders, to perpetuate their elite ruling status, failed to share with the new settlers the mandate that the General Court had been granted the sole lawmaking authority in the colony.
+However, the Puritan leaders, in an attempt to perpetuate their elite ruling status, failed to share with the new settlers the mandate that the General Court had been granted the sole lawmaking authority in the colony.
 Uncovering this deception, the General Court decreed in May 1632, that the sole power to make and create laws was vested in the General Court.

 every man, whether inhabitant or foreigner free or not free had the right to attend any public meeting and by speech or in written form move any lawful and seasonable and material question, or present any motion, complaint, petition, bill, or information.

 The importance of this provision is that it forms the basic underlying principle of the "Right to Free Petition," a tradition that continues with our contemporary legislature.

-Over the next several years the General Court adopted significant procedures to govern their body, several of which have been carried over to our modern-day Legislature.
+Over the next several years the General Court adopted significant procedures to govern their body, several of which have been carried over to our modern day Legislature.
 For example:

-3. 1644: the General Court established Joint Committees;
+1644: the General Court established Joint Committees;

-4. 1645: the General Court established Conference Committees;
+1645: the General Court established Conference Committees;

-5. 1648: Office of the Clerk established;
+1648: Office of the Clerk established;

 1654: the General Court required legislation to be introduced in the first week of the session;

-7. 1657: the General Court required that all important measures to be read three times on three separate days.
+1657: the General Court required that all important measures to be read three times on three separate days.

 The Legislature continued to expand their authority to propose and make laws in the years following the colonial period.
-By 1780, however, something happened that would forever affect the sole lawmaking authority of the Legislature.
+By 1780, however, something happened that would forever affect the sole law making authority of the Legislature.
 With the ratification of the Constitution, the Legislature was empowered to introduce legislation and pass laws.
 The Constitution, however, also created a shared responsibility between the Governor and Legislature in the lawmaking process.
 Where the Legislature was given the authority to make laws, the Governor also was empowered to reject law with the veto.

 Equally important was the sharing of this lawmaking responsibility with the citizens of the Commonwealth.
 This new Constitutional tenant provided that all persons have the right to file legislation.
 The "Right of Free Petition" was formally established by Article XIX of the Massachusetts Constitution.
 This portion of the "Bill of Rights" states:

-The people have a right, in an orderly and peaceable manner, to assemble to consult upon the cannon good: to give instruction to their representatives, and to request of the legislative body, by the way of addresses, petitions, or remonstrances, redress of the wrongs done them, and of the grievances they suffer.
+The people have a right, in an orderly and peaceable manner, to assemble to consult upon the cannons good: to give instruction to their representatives, and to request of the legislative body, by the way of addresses, petitions, or remonstrances, redress of the wrongs done them, and of the grievances they suffer.

-Once an idea has been formulated it is introduced to the Legislature.
+Legislative Vehicles Once an idea has been formulated it is introduced to the Legislature.
 House and Senate members can use several vehicles to advance certain matters in their branch.
 However, only Bills and Resolves so through the formal system known as the legislative process.
 Five documents are used by Legislators to bring a particular matter before the Legislature for consideration: Petitions, Bills, Resolves, Resolutions, and Orders.
 The Governor is also allowed a mechanism to submit legislation in the form of a Message to the Legislature.

 Petitions are the basic vehicles in the legislative process.
 They accompany either Bills, which are used to establish or change laws; or Resolves, which do not contain an enactment clause and are intended to provide special or temporary action, such as establishing an investigative commission or to make a payment of a claim.
 Resolutions, which can also accompany a Petition, are used for temporary purposes, such as congratulating individuals and memorializing Congress.
 Orders are temporary formal motions and are used for such purposes as to establish special committees and rule changes